sitrox/workhorse/README.md

 `Workhose::Jobs::CleanupSucceededJobs` for this purpose that cleans up all succeeded jobs.
 You can run this using your scheduler in a specific interval.

+## Errors during polling / crashed workers

+Each worker process includes one thread that polls the database for jobs and dispatches them to individual worker threads.
+In case of an error in the poller (usually due to a database connection drop), the poller aborts and gracefully shuts down the entire worker.
+Jobs still being processed by this worker are attempted to be completed during this shutdown (which only works if the database connection is still active).

+This means that you should always have an external *watcher* (usually a cronjob), that calls the `workhorse watch` command regularly.
+This would automatically restart crashed worker processes.

+## Stuck queues

+Jobs in named queues (non-null queues) are always run sequentially.
+This means that if a job in such a queue is stuck in states `locked` or `started` (i.e. due to a database connection failure), no more jobs of this queue will be run as the entire queue is considered locked to ensure that no jobs of the same queue run in parallel.

+For this purpose, Workhorse provides the built-in job `Workhorse::Jobs::DetectStaleJobsJob` which you are advised schedule on a regular basis.
+It picks up jobs that remained `locked` or `started` (running) for more than a certain amount of time.
+If any of these jobs are found, an exception is thrown (which may cause a notification if you configured `on_exception` accordingly).
+See the job's API documentation for more information.

 ## Frequently asked questions

 Please consult the [FAQ](FAQ.md).